 After the ceremony there is a dinner which we call the Festive Board, there we enjoy each other’s company both at the bar and whilst dining together.
 This usually consists of a variety of courses, toasts, speeches and usually a raffle.
 The Festive Board is always light-hearted and a lot of fun!

 How do I join?

 You can either be recommended (proposed) by another member or apply to join.
 There is a process for joining, as in any private members group.
 It consists of an application form being supported by a Mason and seconded by another.
-There is usually an interview to get to know members in social settings, including your wife/partner, this gives you the opportunity to know more about Freemasony in a relaxed setting.
+You would be invited to get to know members in social settings, including your wife/partner, this gives you the opportunity to know more about Freemasony in a relaxed setting.
 You are encouraged to discuss joining with your partner or spouse as well as family.

 There is an interview to get to know the candidate before joining, held in a relaxed and semi-formal manner.
 The candidate is then invited to join the Lodge and is initiated into Freemasonry during one of the previously mentioned ceremonies (plays)

 If you are interested in joining, or would like more information about Freemasonry in general, head over to our 'Join us?' page.